FatGuyy/dostBook/README.md

-## This is a django based app, basically instagram/facebook clone
+## This is a social media app in django, basically instagram/facebook clone